rodrigoalvesvieira/microtext.js/README.md

 # microtext.js

 A micro JavaScript utility for processing text.
-Currently with only seven functions.
+Currently with only 9 functions.

+NOTE: the purpose of this project is to provide simple and useful text processing functions to the web developer's toolset.
+Please read the [Contributions] section for more information about this.

 [![Build Status](https://secure.travis-ci.org/rodrigoalvesvieira/microtext.js.png)](http://travis-ci.org/rodrigoalvesvieira/microtext.js)